Here at Leap in! we are often asked if the NDIS covers respite care. The answer is yes.

 There are many different supports the NDIS can provide for a few hours, overnight or longer, depending on the needs of the participant and their carers.

-However, respite care can be included in an NDIS Plan where it is considered a “reasonable and necessary” support.
+Respite care can be funded by your NDIS Plan where it is considered a “reasonable and necessary” support.